glaucodesouza/btp-cap-tips/how-to-debug-deployed-backend-app/readme.md

 	vcap@afa9bea3-b619-6476-5e97-1328:~$

 ## Step 4:
 - ps aux (This will list  all process.
-Get the vcap PID one which has your app deployed asdress).
+Get the vcap PID one which has your app deployed address).
 - kill -usr1 151 (for example if your app has PID=151, and "-usr1" probably is a main linux user of the environment).

 ## Step 5: